oestrada1001/react-native-assignment/README.md

 # Important Notice

-Please fork this repo and work off of the fork.
+Please fork this repo, set it to private, and work off of the fork.

 # ReactNativeDigilockAssignment